SaiSindhuja197/mslearn-fabric/Instructions/Labs/Create-workspace.md

 You will be able to complete the following tasks:

-- Task 1: Sign up for Microsoft Fabric Trial
+- Task 1: Sign up for the Microsoft Fabric Trial
 - Task 2: Create a workspace

 ### Task 1: Sign up for Microsoft Fabric Trial